Closest Town: Tokai

 Access: Fee payable at picnic area; a Wild Card from SANParks must be loaded with an annual MTB permit

 Beware of: Slippery during/after rains; baboons, snakes and hikers

-Facilities: Parking, with a car guard on duty; tea room and toilet facilities
+Facilities: Parking, information and toilet facilities

 On your bike